JetBrains/intellij-sdk-docs/topics/basics/testing_plugins/integration_tests/integration_tests_intro.md

 }
 ```

-This step configures plugin installation using the plugin path defined in the Gradle configuration with the `path.to.build.plugin` system property.
+This step configures the installation of the plugin being developed, using the plugin distribution path defined in the Gradle configuration with the `path.to.build.plugin` system property.

 > [`PluginConfigurator`](%gh-ic%/tools/intellij.tools.ide.starter/src/com/intellij/ide/starter/plugins/PluginConfigurator.kt) can install plugins from local paths or Marketplace.
 >